From-Later/wwwfromlater/homepage/_research/interval.md

 We framed the project problem as:

-{: .highlight-block }

-- **During short periods of downtime, how might we help replenish the energy and focus of people working in extreme environments, such as Lunar EVAs?**
+**During short periods of downtime, how might we help replenish the energy and focus of people working in extreme environments, such as Lunar EVAs?**

 ## [ Scenario: Lunares III ]